New Leaf by Catherine Anderson is the 2nd book in the Mystic Creek Series.

 It's a story of love and healing.
 That one can fight for what you want even though the odds are against you.

 This book is a full-length novel with no cliffhanger.
 There's a bit of language to be aware of but not a lot.
 It's more along the lines of them teaching what is appropriate and what is not appropriate to young Sarah.
-The story is an tender and enjoyable read from CA.
+The story is an tender and enjoyable read from Catherine Anderson.

 Check out the other books in the Mystic Creek Series: